Divine-hash/nft-preview-card/README.md

 - Flexbox

 ### Continued development
-Though I did not use css grid in this project, I would love to horn my skills with css grid.
+Though I did not use css grid in this project, I would love to hone my skills with css grid.

 ## Author
 - Frontend Mentor - [@Divine-hash](https://www.frontendmentor.io/profile/yourusername)